StuartAshby/tensorflow-bag-of-words-text-classification/README.md

 >>> quit()
 ```

+## Setup for Windows
+*This works on Windows.
+README under development.*

+## Setup for Linux
+*This works on Linux.
+README under development.*

 ## Play with Tensorflow

 Before you begin make sure you see the ```(tensorflow)``` preceding your command prompt.
 That informs you that your virtual Tensorflow session is activated properly.